fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

    Remember to select **I will set password** and remove the check from **User must change password on first login**

+   Add this user to the **O365Users** group.
+This will provision an Office 365 license.

 2. An existing target user (that will represent the target user) in Okta where the **Okta Primary Email Address for that user is the same as the user’s Office 365 username**.
 The manager attribute in Okta Universal Directory will need to be the username of the Okta user that represents the manager and you created in the step above.